 Jutting into the Pacific Ocean just south of Auckland, the Coromandel Peninsula has two coastlines with forested, volcanic-formed valleys lying in between.
 It feels a world away from the busyness of the city, despite being within a three-hour drive.

 Heading north from Thames, the gateway town to the peninsula, you enter a self-contained region of quiet seaside townships, hidden bays, and alternative lifestylers who fled here in the sixties to create small artisan communities.
 Historically, the area was a hive of gold-mining activity, and although it’s not quite the untouched Arcadia it once was, its coastline and green hinterland still provide a sense of retreat.

-Historically only visited by loggers and gum-diggers, a gold rush in the late 1800s brought miners thronging to the area, and many of the townships display evidence of this lucrative period.
+Historically only visited by loggers and gum-diggers, a gold rush in the late 1800s brought miners thronging to the peninsula, and many of its townships display evidence of this lucrative period.

 Places & hotels on the map